-The proposed Permit fails to include an Effluent for Bis (2-ethylhexyl) phthalate as required by Federal Regulations 40 CFR 122.44 and the permit should not be adopted in accordance with California Water Code Section 13377.
+B. The Permit fails to include an Effluent for Bis (2-ethylhexyl) phthalate as required by Federal Regulations 40 CFR 122.44 and the permit should not have been adopted in accordance with California Water Code Section 13377

 Federal Regulations, 40 CFR 122.44 (d)(i), requires that; "Limitations must control all pollutants or pollutant parameters (either conventional, nonconventional, or toxic pollutants) which the Director determines are or may be discharged at a level which will cause, have the reasonable potential to cause, or contribute to an excursion above any State water quality standard, including State narrative criteria for water quality."
-The CTR Water Quality Standard for Bis (2-ethylhexyl) phthalate is $1.8 \mu g/l$.
-The wastewater discharge maximum observed concentration was 4.0 ug/l.
-The maximum observed upstream receiving water bis (2-ethylhexyl) phthalate concentration was also $4 \mu g/L$; there is no assimilative capacity.
+The CTR Water Quality Standard for Bis (2-ethylhexyl) phthalate is $1.8~\mu g/l$.
+The wastewater discharge maximum observed concentration was $4.0~\mu g/l$.
+The maximum observed upstream receiving water bis (2-ethylhexyl) phthalate concentration was also $4~\mu g/L$; there is no assimilative capacity.
 Clearly the discharge exceeds the water quality objective.
-The proposed Order fails to establish an effluent limitation for Bis (2-ethylhexyl) phthalate.
+The proposed Order failed to include an effluent limitation for Bis (2-ethylhexyl) phthalate.